8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20220901/content.md

 The rationale for this is I've seen how much rebalancing through contributions has been helping with taxable accounts during this downturn and I believe it will continue to be helpful here; that's the hypothesis and we'll see how it plays out.

 If I only roll the funds over and put it all in one security the portfolio will be out of balance.
-What I plan to do is buy securities in a way that the Traditional IRA becomes a microcosm of the target allocation; including an S&P 500 fund, which has only existed in the 401k and helps me achieve the desired spread for equities.
+What I plan to do is buy securities in a way that the Traditional IRA becomes a microcosm of the target allocation; including an S&P 500 fund, which has only existed in the 401k up to this point and helps me achieve the desired spread for equities.

 ## Recalibrating the portfolio (again)